Golf: US PGA Tour Sony Open Scores - UrduPoint

 Golf: US PGA Tour Sony Open Scores

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 13th Jan, 2024) Leading second-round scores on Friday in the US PGA Tour Sony Open at Waialae in Honolulu, Hawaii (USA unless noted, par-70):
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2024) Leading third-round scores on Saturday in the US PGA Tour Sony Open at Waialae in Honolulu, Hawaii (USA unless noted, par-70):

 Recent Stories